 Yes.
 The safety of cosmetic grade talc is backed by decades of scientific evidence from authorities around the world including the US Food and Drug Administration and the European Commission’s Scientific Committee on Consumer Safety.
 In addition to complying with applicable laws and regulations, we also conduct our own safety assessments and monitor emerging scientific research.

 I heard there can be asbestos in talc, is that correct?

 There is no asbestos in the cosmetic talc that Unilever uses.
 We only use the purest grade talc which is the highest quality available.

-There is no clear evidence that talc can cause cancer.
-The possible link between talc and cancer came about because some human observational studies have shown that use of talc in the genital area is associated with a slightly higher risk of ovarian cancer.
-However some studies have shown no association, and there is no plausible biological explanation as to how cosmetic grade talc applied to the genitals could cause cancer.
+There has been recent discussion on whether talc itself can cause cancer because some human observational studies have shown that use of talc in the genital area correlates with a slightly higher risk of ovarian cancer.
+However, other studies have shown there is no correlation.
+These correlations do not mean that talc can cause cancer and there is no plausible biological explanation as to how cosmetic grade talc applied to the genitals could lead to the development of ovarian or any other cancer.

 We have evaluated all the available evidence and have determined that the use of talc in our products continues to be safe.